Mingxuan-Yang/Movie-Recommendation-Systems/README.md

 ## Dataset

 The [datasets](https://www.kaggle.com/netflix-inc/netflix-prize-data) of this project were released by Netflix in 2006.
 Some of them can be found in the [Data](./Data) folder.
-The original datasets used in this project are:
+The relevant datasets are:

 - [`combined_data_1`](https://www.kaggle.com/netflix-inc/netflix-prize-data)
 - [`combined_data_2`](https://www.kaggle.com/netflix-inc/netflix-prize-data)